-Have you ever gotten stuck between choosing an espresso vs French press (Cafetière)? we’ve got you covered!
+Have you ever gotten stuck between choosing an espresso vs French press (Cafetière)?
+I’ve got you covered!
 Let’s examine these two coffee brewing methods and explore their unique taste profiles and advantages and disadvantages.
-So, if you want to try something new, we’ll help you make the best decision.
+So, if you want to try something new, I’ll help you make the best decision.

 - Espresso vs French Press General Overview

 - Comparing an Espresso vs French Press